home-assistant/developers.home-assistant/blog/2020-10-23-supervisor-update.md

 ## Documentation

-First off, our [API documentation][api_docs] has moved to the developer documentation site.
+Our [API documentation][api_docs] has moved to the developer documentation site.
 During this move, it also got a style update to make it easier to navigate.
 Some of the endpoints are still missing some content.
 If you have not yet met your quota for [Hacktoberfest], maybe you want to contribute some more details to our API descriptions?

 ## API Changes